 - oral steroids, such as prednisolone or prednisone

-Ultraviolet B light is most common.
-However, some forms of eczema therapy use ultraviolet A light.
+UVB light is most common.
+However, some forms of eczema therapy use UVA.
 According to the National Eczema Association, about 70 percent of people with eczema had improved symptoms after phototherapy.

-Those who choose phototherapy will usually go to a dermatologist’s office two to three times a week.
-Your doctor may reduce the frequency of treatment if phototherapy is effective.
-But it can sometimes take one to two months for the treatment to take effect.
+Phototherapy usually involves a visit to a dermatologist’s office two to three times a week.
+Your doctor may reduce the frequency of treatment if it’s effective.
+It can sometimes take one to two months for the treatment to take effect.

 In March 2017, the U.S. Food and Drug Administration (FDA) approved dupilumab (Dupixent).
-This medication is actually an antibiotic that can help lower inflammation, and it’s used for the treatment of moderate-to-severe eczema.
+This medication is a biologic that can help lower inflammation in the treatment of moderate-to-severe eczema.
 It can help those with eczema that isn’t well-controlled as well as people who can’t use topical products.

 More than 2,000 adults with eczema participated in three clinical trials involving dupilumab.
-The trials showed that most people experienced clear skin and a reduced itching after about 16 weeks.
-Common side effects associated with this medication include conjunctivitis, cold sores, and eyelid inflammation.
+The trials showed that most people experienced clear skin and reduced itching after about 16 weeks.
+Common side effects associated with this medication include:

 - cold sores

 Researchers are currently studying another injectable eczema medication called nemolizumab.
 It’s also a biologic that helps lower inflammation.
 It requires a monthly injection.